LinuxDevon/32-bit-Embedded-Linux/hw05/ReadMe.md

 To see the variables of the make file type `make test`.

 # KERNEL SOURCE
-I have completed the install and compile of the kernel and am now on 4.19.
+I have successfully compiled and installed the kernel and I am now on 4.19.

 # CROSS-COMPILING
-I have completed this and successfully ran on host and bone.
+I have completed this and successfully ran on the program on the host and the bone.
 See the pictures below:
 ```
 Beagle_Execution.png
 compile_native.png